JavaScript Required

 For example, your bylaws or internal policies might state that elders must uphold certain moral standards, or that members who engage in conduct contrary to the church's teachings may face counseling, suspension, or removal.
 These kinds of rules show the IRS you're not just a loose gathering - you're a religious body with structure and accountability.

-What the IRS Looks For in a Church Application and Bylaws:
+What the IRS Examines in Church Bylaws and Church Applications

 When reviewing a church's application or activities, the IRS is looking for evidence of: